ANDREA BLOMKVIST

 I'm a researcher in philosophy of cognitive science.

-I'm based at the London School of Economics and Political Science, where I am a postdoctoral researcher on Ali Boyle's UKRI-funded project Episodic Memory: Uniquely Human?
+Before this, I was based at the London School of Economics and Political Science, where I was a postdoctoral researcher on Ali Boyle's UKRI-funded project Episodic Memory: Uniquely Human?
 This interdisciplinary project explores the distribution and function of episodic memory.
 In short, what is episodic memory for, and who has it?
 Drawing on evidence and tools from philosophy, comparative cognition, and computer science, we apply these questions to artificial agents and non-human animals.

-I have previosuly held a position as a postdoctoral researcher at the Centre for Philosophical Psychology, University of Antwerp, and a position as a Teaching Associate in Cognitive Science and Philosophy of Psychology in the Philosophy Department at the University of Sheffield.
+I have also previously held a position as a postdoctoral researcher at the Centre for Philosophical Psychology, University of Antwerp, and a position as a Teaching Associate in Cognitive Science and Philosophy of Psychology in the Philosophy Department at the University of Sheffield.

 I completed my PhD under the supervision of Luca Barlassina, Dorothea Debus, and Dominic Gregory, funded by the White Rose College of the Arts and Humanities.
 I completed my MA in Cognitive Studies at the University of Sheffield, and my MA (Hons) in Philosophy at the University of Edinburgh.